raballew/okd-the-hard-way/docs/03-installation.md

 When you add machines to a cluster, two pending certificates signing request (CSRs) are generated for each machine that you added.
 You must verify that these CSRs are approved or, if necessary, approve them yourself.
+Due to the matter of fact that we PXE booted all nodes with proper Ignition files in place, after a few minutes, some CSRs should show up.

 Review the pending CSRs and ensure that the you see a client and server request with `Pending` or `Approved` status for each machine that you added to the